 Initiatives & Programs

-Act Six Leadership and Scholarship Initiative is Portland's only full-ride urban leadership Scholarship for emerging urban leaders who want to use their college education to make a difference on campus and in their communities at home using a four part strategy.
+Act Six Leadership and Scholarship Initiative is Portland's only full-need, 4-year urban leadership scholarship for emerging urban leaders who want to use their college education to make a difference on campus and in their communities at home using a four-part strategy.

 Recruit and Select - Locally recruit and select diverse, multicultural cadres of promising urban student leaders.

 Train and Prepare - Intensively train these groups of students in the year prior to college, equipping them to support each other, succeed academically and grow as service-minded leaders.